-The Sage Paramount meter is the latest in the Sage Metering lineup and appropriate for industrial applications.
-While the thermal mass flow meter looks a lot like the Sage Prime, there are some key differences.
+The Sage Paramount meter is the latest in the Sage Metering lineup and is appropriate for industrial applications.
+While the thermal mass flow meter looks much like the Sage Prime, there are some key differences.

 Sage Paramount Industrial Flow Meter